MicroEJ/AWS/README.md

 [INFO] Message received on topic awsiot/demo/sample => with [INFO] Message received on topic awsiot/demo/sample => AWS IoT
 ```

+## AWS IoT dashboard
+The AWS IoT console provides some tools to monitor the activity on the broker.
+- go in the `Monitor` section of the console to see graphs of successful connections to the broker and statistics on the messaging.
+You can also subscribe on a topic through the console in order to see arriving messages from your device:
+- go to `Test`
+- in the `Subscription topic` section, indicate the topic to subscribe to, here `awsiot/demo/sample`
+- click on `Subscribe to topic`
+- when the application is running, you should see messages displayed in the AWS IoT console

 # References